 Preserving an artform

-After more than three decades of working as a social worker, Rev. Georgiette Morgan-Thomas put off her plans for retirement and purchased the S & S Hat Company in Philadelphia, PA when it announced its closure in 2015.
-She assured the employees that she would fight to keep it alive.
-Together with her son, Robert, she started American Hats in 2016, and turned to the web to help reinvigorate the business, which was good news for the workers.
+Rev. Georgiette Morgan-Thomas put off her plans for retirement and purchased the S & S Hat Company in Philadelphia, PA when it announced its closure in 2015.
+Together with her son, Robert, she started American Hats in 2016, and turned to the web to help reinvigorate the business.

 Knitting a new way